 Do I have the right to obtain an abortion in California?

 Yes.
-Pregnant people in California have a fundamental right to choose to have an abortion.
-This right is protected under both the U.S. and California Constitutions.
+Pregnant people in California have a fundamental right to choose to have an abortion and you do not have to provide any reason or medical justification for getting one.
+This right is protected under California’s Constitution and state law.

 Who may perform an abortion in California?